rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 * **widget** - `true`.
 Enable to publish visualizations online.
 Published visualizations are accessible by anonymous users.
 More info in the **Manage > Publish** section of the manual.
 * **loginTimeout** - `3600`.
 Log the user out after a period of inactivity (in second).
 * **ldap** - The connection to the LDAP service (see below).
+* **azureActiveDirectory** - The connection to Azure Active Directory.
+Read *Connection to Azure Active Directory* to know more about this option.

 ##### Connection to the LDAP service